Adroiti/docs-for-code-review-tools/RuboCop/Lint-DuplicateCaseCondition.md

-Pattern: Lint/DuplicateCaseCondition
+Pattern: Duplicate `case` condition

 Issue: -

 ## Description

-This cop checks that there are no repeated conditions used in case 'when' expressions.
+This cop checks that there are no repeated conditions used in `case when` expressions.

 ### Example